DO I NEED PLANNING PERMISSION FOR A DOG WALKING FIELD?

 Assessing the Land and Current Use

 Additionally, if you plan to erect facilities such as fences, car parks, or signage to accommodate visitors, planning permission will likely be necessary.
-Any infrastructure that significantly alters the landscape may trigger the need for a planning application.

 Consideration of Local Policy and Guidelines